cbutton01/age-calculator/README.md

   * Use the app to Calculate age on other planets:

     * Date(1992, 03, 24) will return a different age on a different planet

+### Bugs

+ * There are no known bugs at this time.

+### Install instructions

+  * Clone or download the repository at https://github.com/cbutton01/age-calculator.git

+  * Navigate to the directory in the console and run npm install.

+  * Use npm test to run the specification tests.

+### Author

+  * Cameron Button April 20th, 2018.